kamadorueda/mailmap-linter/README.md

 ## Use inside your CI

-You can use the official Nix docker image: https://hub.docker.com/r/nixos/nix
+Use Nixos/nix as the base image for your Job: https://hub.docker.com/r/nixos/nix

 Then install and use with the same commands for the local build